unionai/unionai-docs/source/getting-started/running-in-a-local-cluster.md

 Right now this file indicates that the target cluster is your local Docker instance (`localhost:30080`), but later we will change it to point to your Union cluster.

-Later invocations of `uctl` or `pyflyte` will need to know the location of the target cluster.
+Later invocations of `uctl` or `unionai` will need to know the location of the target cluster.
 This can be provided in two ways:

 1. Explicitly passing the location of the config file on the command line
    * `uctl --config ~/.uctl/config-sandbox.yaml <command>`
-   * `pyflyte --config ~/.uctl/config-sandbox.yaml <command>`
+   * `unionai --config ~/.uctl/config-sandbox.yaml <command>`
 2. Setting the environment variable `FLYTECTL_CONFIG`to the location of the config file:
    * `export FLYTECTL_CONFIG=~/.uctl/config-sandbox.yaml`